claassenlab/pyPsupertime/README.md

 Changelog:
 ----------

+* Version 2.1.9:
+    - Adds Pytorch dependency for new models to buildfile

 * Version 2.1.8:
     - Bugfixes in score tracking
     - Adds parameter random_state to psupertime directly (had to be passed as estimator_param before)